Kratus1985/serverless-offline-kms/README.md

 `npm install serverless-offline-kms --save-dev`

-Then inside your project's `serverless.yml` file add following entry to the plugins section: `serverless-offline-lamda`.
+Then inside your project's `serverless.yml` file add following entry to the plugins section: `serverless-offline-kms`.
 If there is no plugin section you will need to add it to the file.

 It should look something like this: